-You should contact an experienced car accident lawyer as soon as possible following your accident.
-An attorney will guide you and help you think of a wide range of circumstances that otherwise would be overlooked, possibly costing you a substantial amount of money and negatively impacting your claim.
+You should contact an experienced Chicago car accident lawyer as soon as possible following your accident.
+An attorney will guide you and help you think of a wide range of circumstances that otherwise would be overlooked, possibly costing you a substantial amount of money and negatively impacting your car accident claim.

 9. Know What Your Insurance Covers

-Be aware of what your insurance policy covers.
+Be aware of what your insurance policy covers in the event of a car accident.
 Specifically, you will want to know if your insurance covers the cost of towing and rental cars.

 10. Be Ready to Fight for Your Rights

-If you or your loved one is a victim of a car accident injury, call 1-312-464-1234.
-You can also fill out the free case evaluation form at the bottom of the page and let us get started today!
+If you or your loved one is a victim of a car accident injury, call 1-312-626-9708.
+You can also fill out the free case evaluation form at the bottom of the page and let our hard-working car accident attorneys get started today!

-At GWC, our knowledgeable attorneys have handled a wide variety of vehicular injury claims, and we are dedicated to sharing the fruits of our experience with our clients and the general public.
+At GWC, our knowledgeable car accident attorneys have handled a wide variety of vehicular injury claims, and we are committed to sharing the fruits of our experience with our clients and the general public.
 The following are some links to informational pages on a variety of topics:

 - All-Terrain Vehicle (ATV) Accidents